ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ──────────────────── Q-intro
 Γ ⊢ [a]˷ : A⧸~

+Γ ⊢ a : A
-Γ ⊢ a b : A
+Γ ⊢ b : A
 Γ ⊢ ~ : A → A → Type
 ────────────────────────────────── Q-ax
 Γ ⊢ Qax˷ a b : a ~ b → [a]˷ ≡ [b]˷

-Γ ⊢ a : A⧸~
 Γ ⊢ P : A⧸~ → Type
 Γ ⊢ ~ : A → A → Type
 Γ ⊢ f : (x : A) → P [x]˷
 Γ ⊢ p : (x y : A) → (r : x ~ y) → f x ≅ f y
 ─────────────────────────────────────────── Q-elim
-Γ ⊢ Qelim˷ P p f a : P a
+Γ ⊢ Qelim˷ P p f : (x : A⧸~) → P x

 ─────────────────────────── Q-comp
 Γ ⊢ Qelim˷ P p f [a]˷ ⊳ f a
 ```

-Because the function applied in the eliminator could be a dependent function, the condition that it acts identically
-on related elements is a heterogeneous equality rather than a homogeneous one.
-However, we _know_ that the return types of the function must be equal, since they only depend on the quotiented elements,
-and quotients of related elements are equal by `Qax`.
+Also like with squash types, `Qax` can yield a noncanonical closed proof of equality.
-Therefore, we could alternatively replace `f x ≅ f y` by `subst P (Qax˷ x y r) (f x) ≡ f y`.
+We can also replace `f x ≅ f y` by `subst P (Qax˷ x y r) (f x) ≡ f y` in the condition of the eliminator

-When `P` is constant with respect to its argument, we expect that the condition should become `f x ≡ f y`.
-However, this does not hold, since substitution does not reduce on the equality from `Qax`.
-The problem arises from quotients destroying _canonicity_ of equality: with the existence of `Qax`,
-there are now closed proofs of equality that are not constructed by `refl`.
+just as was done for squash types, with the same problem of substitution not reducing on `Qax`
-This specific problem with a constant `P` can be circumvented by the additional computation rule for congruence,
+unless we have the extra computation rule for congruence.
-but the larger problem of noncanonicity still exists.

 ### Effectiveness